Hurricane Irma Is Stronger Than All of 2017’s Other Eight Atlantic Storms Combined

 The National Weather Service forecasts Irma’s “extremely dangerous core” will move over the northern Leeward Islands on Wednesday morning, approaching the U.S. Virgin Islands later in the day, and bringing “life-threatening wind, storm surge, and rainfall” to portions of Puerto Rico tonight.
 Hurricane conditions are expected for the Dominican Republic and Cuba as well.

-Irma’s final destination appears to be Florida and its 20 million residents.
-The National Weather Service forecasts tropical-storm force winds beginning to buffet the state on Sunday night with hurricane-force winds expected Monday.
-It’s too early to know if the storm will make landfall or where, but if it does it would be the first Category 5 storm to hit Florida since 1992’s Andrew, which killed 62 people.
+Irma’s final destination appears to be Florida, with its 20 million residents.
+The National Hurricane Center forecasts tropical-storm force winds beginning to buffet the state on Sunday night with hurricane-force winds expected Monday.

+“There was also a fairly marked shift in the forecast track guidance and now puts the highest threat along the east coast of Florida or potentially into the Carolinas,” Klotzbach said.
+“NHC has responded by shifting their track somewhat further east but not as far as some of the models have shifted.
+It still remains to be seen if this forecast track shift is going to continue, however.”

+If Irma makes landfall, it would be the first Category 5 storm to hit Florida since 1992’s Andrew, which killed 62 people.
+The powerful winds of Category 5 storms will destroy most framed homes, causing “total roof failure and wall collapse,” according to the National Hurricane Center.
+“Fallen trees and power poles will isolate residential areas.
+Power outages will last for weeks to possibly months.
+Most of the area will be uninhabitable for weeks or months.”

 Officials were expected to announce mandatory evacuations of visitors to the Florida Keys on Wednesday, as longtime residents who are known for their determination to wait out the hurricane season were making their own preparations to abandon their homes.
 A hospital on the islands will be evacuated by air.